ESG Questionnaire Response - Ninety One

 1. Commitment and accountability of our senior leadership team.

-Over the past 10 years the leaders of our business have been committed to creating a more balanced organisation with a focus on improvements that enable purposeful, long-term change.
+Over the past 11 years the leaders of our business have been committed to creating a more balanced organization with a focus on improvements that enable purposeful, long-term change.
 We are proactively working towards improving diversity and continually review and measure key diversity statistics, however we are clear that we will create change through concrete actions, rather than targets.
 This includes our executive management, and our CEO Hendrik du Toit.

-We recognise that the diversity in our business continues to reflect the long tenure and stability of our founders, leadership, investment managers and client managers at the firm.
+We recognize that the diversity in our business continues to reflect the long tenure and stability of our founders, leadership, investment managers and client managers at the firm.
 We believe our diversity and inclusion principles and framework, detailed previously, will help us to improve diversity across our business.

 Since establishment in 1991, our focus on growth, an active 鈥榬isk on鈥 approach and our underlying philosophy of investing for a world of change and sustainability has contributed markedly to Ninety One playing a significant role in the transformation of South Africa.
 We believe that this commitment and our stability as an employer, wealth generator and skills developer has been vital in the successful transition to a democratic South Africa.
-Internally, we have substantially transformed the employee profile of our organisation and while we do not have racial employee statistics dating back to 1991, our black staff representation in South Africa has increased from 50% in 2013 to 66% in 2022.
+Internally, we have substantially transformed the employee profile of our organization and while we do not have racial employee statistics dating back to 1991, our black staff representation in South Africa has increased from 50% in 2013 to 68% in 2023.

 Ninety One releases an annual in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
-Ninety One works to create a more balanced organisation and reported a positive trend of women progressing through the firm over the past four years.
+Ninety One works to create a more balanced organization and reported a positive trend of women progressing through the firm over the past four years.

 Ninety One became a signatory to the Women in Finance Charter in 2018 and committed then to achieve a target of 30% women in senior leadership by 2023.
 Our senior executives' pay was linked to the delivery of this target, which we worked to achieve through concrete actions rather than simplistic hiring quotas.
-We had 26% female representation in our global senior leadership when we signed up to the Charter in 2018, and were pleased to report that we hit our target ahead of schedule with 31% in 2021, and surpassed it again with 33% in 2022.
+We had 26% female representation in our global senior leadership when we signed up to the Charter in 2018 and were pleased to report that we hit our target ahead of schedule with 31% in 2021 and surpassed it again with 33% in 2022.
 For our 2023 reporting period we are pleased to report that we now have 36% female senior leadership representation.
 We are very proud of this achievement and are committed to continuing to build on our progress and are now proactively working on maintaining this target.

 Alongside our senior leadership target, we strive for diverse representation on our boards.
 The Board of Directors for Ninety One is evenly comprised by men and women, and our global Executive Management team is 33% female.